NoelSason/canvascope/docs/TROUBLESHOOTING.md

 ### Scan completes but finds 0 items

-**Cause**: You're on a Canvas page without module content.
+**Cause**: You may need to navigate to a course page first.

 **Solutions**:
-1. Navigate to a **course modules page** (not just the dashboard)
+1. Navigate to a **specific course page** (not just the dashboard)
-2. Make sure modules are expanded (not collapsed)
+2. Canvascope auto-syncs via background — wait a few seconds and check again
-3. Try a course page with visible content links
+3. Click **Re-scan** to force a manual refresh

 ### Scan is stuck or very slow